 After a collaborative research phase into symbiotic mobility, biological design, bioenergy sources, and mobility justice, the five designers generated narratives to explore this extensive scientific research.
 What new mobility solutions will emerge from the pandemic, who will benefit from these solutions, and who will be left behind?
-Our team considered an all-encompassing approach that could transform and adapt to the pandemic’s evolution and new knowledge we were gaining with the emerging scientific research.
+Our team considered an all-encompassing approach that could transform and adapt to the pandemic’s evolution and the new knowledge we gained with emerging scientific research.
 Raina explained.

-The generated narratives went through multiple iterations in both speculative fiction writing, sketching, and prototyping, where each team member contributed with their skills before finally building the Microbial Cosmology.
+The generated narratives underwent multiple iterations in speculative fiction writing, sketching, and prototyping, where each team member contributed with their skills before finally building the Microbial Cosmology.

-From Resource Distribution Vehicles powered by a Symbiotic Bioengine, Microbial Passports and a Microbial Data Bank, to centralised governance by the Global Gut System, Microbial Cosmologies presents new approaches to a global bio-economy, a biopolitical state and microbial-inspired mobility, creating technologies of inclusion and microbial diversity as a way to build co-immunity.
+From Resource Distribution Vehicles powered by a Symbiotic Bioengine, Microbial Passports and a Microbial Data Bank to centralised governance by the Global Gut System, Microbial Cosmologies present new approaches to a global bio-economy, a biopolitical state and microbial-inspired mobility, creating technologies of inclusion and microbial diversity as a way to build co-immunity.

-Our research team set out to develop new ways of thinking and making by looking at how organisms and systems have evolved and adapted to their surroundings about transport and mobility.
-Having witnessed how a virus the size of 0.125 microns was able to bring countries, economies, culture, and education to a standstill, we imagined a future that is entirely built around the most successful organism on the planet.
+Our research team set out to develop new ways of thinking and making by looking at how organisms and systems have evolved and adapted to their surroundings regarding transport and mobility.
+Having witnessed how a virus the size of 0.125 microns could bring countries, economies, cultures, and education to a standstill, we imagined a future entirely built around the most successful organism on the planet.

-By placing the microbe at the center of our project, we challenge and decenter our human exceptionalism and with it redefine our sense of identity, borders, and citizenship through the human microbiome.
+By placing the microbe at the centre of our project, we challenge and decenter our human exceptionalism and, with it redefines our sense of identity, borders, and citizenship through the human microbiome.
 We imagine new mobilities with cyborg natures, moving away from fossil fuels to symbiotic machines powered by microorganisms.
-And we explore the global bio-economy, micro-biopolitical state, and biosafety as a way to create technologies of inclusion and microbial diversity as a way to build co-immunity.
+And we explore the global bio-economy, micro-biopolitical state, and biosafety to create technologies of inclusion and microbial diversity to build co-immunity.

 You use the term ‘symbiotic design’.
 How would you describe this concept?